STARIONGROUP/COMET-SDK-Community-Edition/README.md

 ## CDP4WspDal

 The CDP4WspDal library is a C# library that provides an implementation of ECSS-E-TM-10-25A Annex C.2, the JSON REST API.
 The CDP4WspDal can be used to communicate with any ECSS-E-TM-10-25A Annex C.2 implementation, including the COMET Services.

+## CDP4Web

+The CDP4Web library is a C# library that provides helpful classes that facilitate the use of the CDP4ServicesDal to any client.

 # License